(guided jet-boat trips)

 Once the Steelhead show themselves for the first time they’re pretty much here.
 The crowds stay fairly light until August.
 With the crowds come waves of fish and by Labor Day weekend we are at the peak of the run, the A-run, one salt fish.
 There will never be more fish in the river than there are late August and early September.
 The crowds start to dwindle into September, school starts, hunting season is going on, and Fall Chinook are in full swing.
 As September ends, we’ve been catching a few two salt steelhead and an occasional fall chinook.
 October goes the way of the B-run, two and three salt steelhead.
 The B-run steelhead are headed to far away Idaho and the Clearwater and Salmon Rivers.
 Before they go there they pull into the mighty Deschutes.
 This migratory event makes or breaks our fall season, but typically there are fewer people around, fewer fish but larger fish…one of the best times of year to fish the Deschutes!

-Rates- $700 for 1 or 2 anglers.
-We can accommodate up to four anglers.
-We provide lunch, spey rods and reels, flies, BLM Boaters Pass, does not include Oregon Fishing License with Columbia River Endorsement.
+We provide lunch, spey rods and reels, flies, BLM Boaters Pass, DOES NOT INCLUDE Oregon Fishing License with Columbia River Endorsement.
 Credit cards can be used to book with a 4% convenience fee.